NikeeShrestha/SorghumMaizeEqtl/README.md

 - /work/schnablelab/nikees/vla_karla/input/counts.NE2021.811.filtered_bcSP.orderSampler.ordered.txt

-Genotype data was filetered to exclude markers with MAF < 0.05 considering only homozygous alleles and hetrozgotes > 0.05.
+Genotype data was filtered to exclude markers with MAF < 0.05 considering only homozygous alleles and markers with heterozygosity > 0.05.

 Only biallelic markers were included.
-The totl number of PCs used in the GWAS were 3 for both sorghum and maize eQTL.
+The total number of PCs used in the GWAS was 3 for both sorghum and maize eQTL.

 Parameters for rMVP used: